 We have always prided ourselves in having some of the smallest groups in the business, with an average group size of 12-14 travellers.
 Moving forward, depending on regulations at destination, we may need to further reduce the group size (or split the group) on some tours or on some days in order to provide travellers with even more 'personal space'.
 This means fewer people on the bus, at your dinner table, and throughout the tour.

 As responsible travellers, anyone who chooses to travel with us has a duty of care to themselves and the people around them.
 We ask that all our travellers comply with local regulations and laws, as well as our own health and safety guidelines, to ensure that everyone can enjoy their adventure, while remaining well.
-Before travelling, we recommend you check your government’s travel advisory and the World Health Organization website for the most current information on destinations being visited.
-Many airlines and airports have specific safety procedures they are following, so travellers are encouraged to check with their airline prior to their adventure and arrive at the airport early as these updated protocols will add more time to check in and security check points.
+Before travelling, we recommend you check your government's travel advisory and the World Health Organization websites for the most current information on destinations being visited.
+All airlines and airports have specific safety procedures they are following, so travellers are encouraged to check with their airline prior to their adventure and arrive at the airport early as these updated protocols will add more time to check in and security check points.

 We look forward to safe, secure, relaxed, fun, and rewarding adventuring with you in the near future.